WOWRainbowUI/RainbowUI-Retail/AddOns/ButtonForge/ReadMe.txt

-﻿Button Forge
+﻿ButtonForge
 Mod for World of Warcraft

 Author: Massiner of Nathrezim
 Contributor: xfsbill
 Past Contributors: DT85, DandierSphinx

-Version: 1.3.0.0
+Version: 1.3.0.1

 Description: Graphically create as many Action Bars and Buttons in the game as you choose

 Usage:
-- From the Button Forge Toolbar click the various buttons to enter into create/destroy bar mode
+- From the ButtonForge Toolbar click the various buttons to enter into create/destroy bar mode
 - Advanced options will display additional advanced options for each Bar created (such as key bindings)
 - Drag the bars where you wish them to be placed
 - When you are happy with your layout close the Button Forge Toolbar to hide the configuration gui either via the Key Binding, the Addon Configuration page, or the Red X on the Toolbar